 Make a hedgehog a home

-Food and fresh water at any time of the year will encourage visiting hedgehogs to return regularly.
-You could try leaving out food such as minced meat, fresh liver, tinned dog food (not fish-based), or chopped boiled eggs.
-There's also hedgehog food available, which can usually be bought from suppliers of garden bird food.
+Food and fresh water will encourage hedgehogs to return.
+Leave out foods like minced meat, tinned dog or cat food (not fish-based), crushed cat biscuits, or chopped boiled eggs.
+Specialist hedgehog food can also be bought from wild bird food suppliers.

-Slug pellets can poison hedgehogs and should only be used as a last resort.
-Try using other methods such as beer traps or sprinkling fine sand or ground up shells around the plants you need to protect; rings made of cut down plastic drinks bottles can offer protection to individual plants and aluminium, sulphate-based products can be used over wider areas.
-If all else fails and you have to use pellets, place them under a slate which is inaccessible to hedgehogs.
+These can poison hedgehogs and should only be used as a last resort.
+Try using beer traps or sprinkling ground up shells around the plants you need to protect.
+If you have to use pellets, place them under a slate which is inaccessible to hedgehogs.

-Juvenile hedgehogs found weighing less than 500 grams (1.1lbs) during late autumn will need help to survive the winter.
-Read our factsheet caring for autumn juvenile hedgehogs (PDF 130KB) to find out how you can help.
-Very young orphaned hedgehogs need more specialist care, we recommend passing these animals to an experienced wildlife rehabilitator.
+Juvenile hedgehogs weighing less than 500 grams during late autumn will need help to survive the winter – download our factsheet Caring for autumn juvenile hedgehogs (PDF 130KB) for advice.

 Did you know?

-As many as 10 different hedgehogs may visit a garden over several nights, which could mean ‘your hedgehog’ may in fact be a number of different individuals visiting at different times.
+As many as 10 different hedgehogs may visit a garden over several nights, which could mean ‘your hedgehog’ is a number of different individuals visiting at different times.